1,008 total views, 6 views today

 I almost gave up on blogging as a marketing channel (good thing I didn’t, or I wouldn’t be sharing this now!), but I must admit that I really enjoy creating value for others.
 I am very introverted so I take naturally to writing.
 I realised that there is a very real cost in hiring VAs to distribute my content, so if I moved the cost for doing that into a paid medium instead then it would cost the same.
 I was interested to know if I would get more traffic, more readers, more subscribers and more clients if I distributed via a paid channel rather than trying to persist with organic channels.
 Since I manage Google Ads for my clients, that seemed the most natural place to start as I can test and develop new strategies on my own account.

-I’m so glad I did.
+I’m so glad I started distributing my blog posts this way.
 Google Display is now my #1 content distribution platform, and I have discovered some really interesting results.
 Let me share them with you:

 PS.
 I run a small boutique agency and most of my clients come via referral.
 I only spend $100-300 per month on Display advertising, so numbers are based on this small monetary investment.
 Like anything, you get what you put in, so if you put in a higher or lower investment then you’ll get a different result.